Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Introduction

 Although policy-based attacks have been investigated in two-agent competitive games \cite{gleave2019iclr2020advpolicy, wu2021usenix, guo2021icml2021}, these studies have neglected two crucial challenges in c-MARL, resulting in diminished attack efficacy.
 Ideally, the adversary should \emph{influence} victims toward a \emph{cooperatively} inferior policy.
 This gives rise to two issues: (1) The \emph{influence} problem, wherein all agents mutually influence one another in c-MARL; consequently, attacking a single victim impacts the policies of other victims as well.
 In the face of such intricate agent-wise influence, it becomes difficult for the adversary to maximally deviate victim policies and identify the optimal attack strategy.
 (2) The \emph{cooperation} problem, which arises as merely perturbing victim actions arbitrarily or toward locally suboptimal cases is insufficient to indicate the failure of cooperative victims.
 The adversary faces the challenge of exploring and deceiving victims into a long-term, jointly detrimental failure scenario.

-To address the aforementioned challenges, we introduce \emph{Adversarial Minority Influence (AMI)}, the first adversarial policy attack designed for c-MARL.
-As depicted in Fig. \ref{motivation}, AMI distinguishes itself from other attacks by deceiving victims in an \emph{unilateral} and \emph{targeted} manner.
-The term \emph{minority influence} originates from social psychology \cite{gardikiotis2011minorityinfluence2}, wherein a resolute minority (adversary) can \emph{unilaterally} sway majorities (victims) to adopt its own \emph{targeted} belief.
+To address these challenges, we introduce \emph{Adversarial Minority Influence (AMI)}, a black-box policy-based attack for c-MARL.
+Shown in Fig. \ref{motivation}, AMI differs from other attacks by deceiving victims in an \emph{unilateral} and \emph{targeted} manner.
+The term \emph{minority influence} originates from social psychology \cite{crano2007minorityinfluence1}, wherein minorities (adversary) can \emph{unilaterally} sway majorities (victims) to adopt its own \emph{targeted} belief.
 Technically, to maximally deviate victim policies amidst complex agent interactions, we quantify and maximize the adversarial impact from the adversary to each victim.
 Our \emph{unilateral influence filter} adapts mutual information, a bilateral agent-wise relation metric, into a unilateral relation metric that represents the influence from the adversary to the victim.
 This is achieved by decomposing mutual information and filtering out the harmful influence from victims to the adversary.
-To deceive victims into a jointly worst-case failure, we guide each victim toward their own target, which collectively results in a long-term, worst-case failure.
+To deceive victims into a jointly worst-case failure, we learn a long-term, worst-case target for each victim, which leads to collective failure.
 The target is determined by the \emph{targeted adversarial oracle}, a reinforcement learning agent that generates worst-case target actions for each victim by co-adapting with our adversarial policy.
 Ultimately, the attacker modifies its policy to direct victims toward these adversarial target actions through unilateral influence.
 Our \textbf{contributions} are listed as follows:

 \begin{itemize}